Aniketkhote/refreshed/README.md

 One significant change is the decoupling of `get_connect` to `connectify`.
 This alteration aims to streamline the connectivity-related functionalities within the package.

-## Removal of Animation Classes, Widget Extensions, Num, Duration and the responsive Extensions
+## Removal of Animation Classes, Widget, Num, Duration and the responsive Extensions

 The animation classes, widget extensions, as well as num and duration extensions, have been removed from this package.
-Instead, we have integrated the Quickify package, which offers a plethora of utility and extension methods, allowing for faster and more efficient development.
+Instead, we have integrated the Quickly package, which offers a plethora of utility and extension methods, allowing for faster and more efficient development.

 ## Shift in Focus